-For positions assigned to Latent Prints additional full-time experience as a Latent Print Examiner in public jurisdiction may be substituted for the required education on a year-for-year basis.
-One (1) year of experience will be considered equivalent to thirty (30) semester or forty-five (45) quarter units of college coursework.
+For positions assigned to Latent Prints, additional full-time experience as a Latent Print Examiner in public jurisdiction may be substituted for the required education on a year-for-year basis (30 semester/45 quarter units equals one year). two (2) years of experience as a latent fingerprint examiner in a public jurisdiction may substitute for the required education.